hankbao/libreboot/docs/bsd/openbsd.md

 putting everything in the flash chip.**

-Alternatively, modifying GRUB to support booting fully encrypted OpenBSD installations would be possible, but probably not feasible; it\'s an alien codebase to the OpenBSD project, not tightly integrated and the OpenBSD bootloader already works.
+Alternatively, modifying GRUB to support booting fully encrypted OpenBSD installations would be possible, but probably not feasible; it's an alien codebase to the OpenBSD project, not tightly integrated and the OpenBSD bootloader already works.